Article

 Donation Page

-Admittedly, the prompt phrasing resulted in an incredibly general template.
+Admittedly, due to the way the prompt was phrased, the template is incredibly general.
 For more specificity, simply provide ChatGPT with more relevant details.
 Below, I’ve added the type of nonprofit, which is reflected in the AI-generated response:

 Targeted Email Outreach Campaign